CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 1. What do `typeof true` and `typeof false` evaluate to - write some code and log the output to the console to work out the answer.

 2. Check out the code below.

-Modify the values below to to have the compare function return the desired value:

-Replace the variable `FILL_ME_IN` with literal values to prevent the `assert` function from throwing an error.
+Replace the variable `FILL_ME_IN` with actual values to prevent the `checkIsTrue` function from logging an error message.

 ```js
 const mentorCount = FILL_ME_IN;